Ad Astra Infant School is a Rights Respecting school and has been awarded the Silver (Level 1) award from Unicef UK.

 At the start of each school year, the children think about what will make their classroom a happy place to learn, and they will draw up a charter based on children's rights.
-The charters explain what rights the children have and, as a joint class decision, we agree on the behavior we will show in order for all children to access their rights.
+The charters explain what rights the children have and, as a joint class decision, we agree on the behaviour we will show in order for all children to access their rights.
 We also agree on what the adults in our school community should do in order to support these rights.

 Stand Up and Be Counted - Rights Respecting Launch week